 Infant Leukemia is Rare: Do We Really Need to Worry?

-While the worldwide rates of infant leukemia are low, at least apparently, relative to the scope and frequency of maternal exposures, one has to wonder, if we are not missing other key components to this problem.
+While the worldwide rates of infant leukemia are low, at least apparently and relative to the scope and frequency of maternal exposures, one has to wonder if we are not missing other key components to this problem.
 Miscarriage, stillbirth and infant mortality rates have climbed in the US despite the presumed advances in medical care.
-MLL translocations, the cumulative effects of multiple pharmacological and environmental exposures, are not investigated relative to these incidences.
+MLL translocations, the cumulative effects of multiple pharmacological and environmental exposures are not investigated relative to these incidences.
 Vaccines and fluoroquinolones inhibit topoisomerase enzymes critical to cell proliferation, critical to embryonic and fetal development.
 Might the increased incidence of fetal demise associated with the administration of those medications be linked to topoisomerase inhibition?
 We’ll never know, but it is something to consider.

 Is Infant Leukemia Preventable?